LeslySok/VBA-challenge/README.md

 # Background

-In this homework assignment a VBA script was used to analyze real stock market data.
+In this homework assignment, a VBA script was used to analyze real stock market data.

 # Files:
 2014 Stock Data Analysis.jpg